microsoft/pxt-arcade/docs/skillmap/peachtree/peach2.md

 Congratulations!

-You've created your own runnning game!
+You've created your own running game!

 Race to the end of the track and once you're finished playing, click **Done** to head back out to the skillmap where you can